daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Stata

-  :warning: The following directions are for use on Ubuntu servers.
-Administrative rights are required.

   :bulb: Stata license is required.
 Instructors should contact Stata to discuss licensing options.

   #### Stata Installation <a name="adding-stata"></a>